axelarnetwork/axelar-core/docs/proto/proto-docs.md

-<a name="axelar.nexus.v1beta1.FeeRequest"></a>
+<a name="axelar.nexus.v1beta1.FeeInfoRequest"></a>

-### FeeRequest
+### FeeInfoRequest
-FeeRequest represents a message that queries the transfer fees associated to an asset on a chain
+FeeInfoRequest represents a message that queries the transfer fees associated to an asset on a chain